lissertations/openrefine/README.md

 6. In the ‘Expression’ box type the GREL expression `value.toString("dd MMMM yyyy")`

 #### Reconciling publisher names with VIAF IDs
-In this exercise you are going to use the VIAF Reconciliation service written by [Jeff Chiu](https://twitter.com/absolutelyjeff), via a public service he runs at [http://refine.codefork.com/](http://refine.codefork.com/).
+Here we'll use the VIAF Reconciliation service written by [Jeff Chiu](https://twitter.com/absolutelyjeff), via a public service he runs at [http://refine.codefork.com/](http://refine.codefork.com/).

 *   In the Publisher column use the dropdown menu to choose ‘Reconcile > Start Reconciling’
-*   If this is the first time you’ve used this particular reconciliation service, you’ll need to add the details of the service now
-    *   Click ‘Add Standard Service…’ and in the dialogue that appears enter “http://refine.codefork.com/reconcile/viaf”
+    *   We'll need to add the VIAF service in manually, as it doesn't come included.
+Click ‘Add Standard Service…’ and in the dialogue that appears enter “http://refine.codefork.com/reconcile/viaf”
 *   You should now see a heading in the list on the left hand side of the Reconciliation dialogue called “VIAF Reconciliation Service”
 *   Click on this to choose to use this reconciliation service
 *   In the middle box in the reconciliation dialogue you may get asked what type of ‘entity’ you want to reconcile to - that is, what type of thing are you looking for.
 The list will vary depending on what reconciliation service you are using.